 Each Residence building has washers and dryers that operate on campus cash through the use of your Campus Card.
-You can add money to your campus card at the Residence Reception Desk.
+You can add money to your campus card online through the Campus WebCard Centre or at the Residence Reception Desk.

 10. Can I bring appliances or cook in my room?

 Students in traditional style residences are not permitted electrical cooking equipment.
 This includes popcorn makers, toaster, toaster ovens, microwaves, etc… Students in suite-style residences are permitted electrical cooking equipment to be used in the meal preparation/eating area only.

 11. What if I lose my keys/access card or get locked out of my room?